-By promoting good practice, the occurrence of abuse of young people should be reduced and Buzzers Academies staff will be better protected, thus reducing the likelihood of allegations arising.
+By promoting good practice, the occurrence of abuse of children/young people should be reduced and Buzzers Academies staff will be better protected, thus reducing the likelihood of allegations arising.
 All Buzzers Academies staff should adhere to the following principles and action:

-- Always work in an open environment e.g., avoiding private or unobserved situations and encouraging open communication with no secrets. - If in the scenario of a 1:1 (mentoring) situation, give some thought to the venue and environment where the session will take place.
-Avoid private, closed places; instead, meet in an open, transparent space. - Make the experience of your session fun and enjoyable. - Promote fairness, confront, and deal positively and pro-actively with bullying, harassment, or any other inappropriate behaviour. - Treat all young people equally and with respect and dignity. - Always put the welfare of the young person first. - Maintain a safe and appropriate distance with children and young people e.g., it is not appropriate for staff or volunteers to have an intimate relationship with a young person. - Avoid unnecessary physical contact with young people.
-Where any form of manual/physical support is required, it should be provided openly and with the consent of the young person.
-Physical contact can be appropriate so long as it is neither intrusive nor disturbing and the young person's consent has been given. - In extreme cases where a young person is becoming a danger to either themselves, other children or staff, appropriate physical contact can be made to eliminate any risks or danger to all individuals involved; to be judged lawful, the force of restraint used must be in proportion to the consequences it is intended to prevent. - Keep up to date with the technical skills, qualifications, and insurance in sport. - Never transport a young person in a personal vehicle unless in an emergency.
-In this case, it is the Buzzers Academies staff's responsibility to contact the young person's parents/guardians and the Buzzers Academies Manager Director before they transport the young person.
-If this incident does occur, then the young person must travel in the back seat of the vehicle. - Be an excellent role model; this includes not smoking or drinking alcohol in the company of young people. - Always give enthusiastic and constructive feedback rather than negative criticism. - Do not undertake any medical treatment on a young person, unless qualified to do so. - Keep a written record of any injury that occurs, along with details of any treatment given.
-This should be written on the Minor Accident form.
+- Always work in an open environment e.g. avoiding private or unobserved situations and encouraging open communication with no secrets. - If in the scenario of a 1:1 (mentoring) situation, give some thought to the venue and environment where the session will take place.
+Avoid private, closed places; instead, meet in an open, transparent space. - Make the experience of your session fun and enjoyable. - Promote fairness, confront, and deal positively and pro-actively with bullying, harassment, or any other inappropriate behaviour. - Treat all children/young people equally and with respect and dignity. - Always put the welfare of the child/young person first. - Maintain a safe and appropriate distance with children and young people e.g. it is not appropriate for staff or volunteers to have an intimate relationship with a child/young person. - Avoid unnecessary physical contact with children/young people.
+Where any form of manual/physical support is required, it should be provided openly and with the consent of the child/young person.
+Physical contact can be appropriate so long as it is neither intrusive nor disturbing and the child/young person's consent has been given. - In extreme cases where a child/young person is becoming a danger to either themselves, other children/young people, or staff, appropriate physical contact can be made to eliminate any risks or danger to all individuals involved; to be judged lawful, the force of restraint used must be in proportion to the consequences it is intended to prevent. - Keep up to date with the technical skills, qualifications, and insurance in education, sport and childcare. - Never transport a child/young person in a personal vehicle unless in an emergency.
+In this case, it is the Buzzers Academies staff's responsibility to contact the child/young person's parents/carers/guardians and the company Manager Director before they transport the child/young person.
+If this incident does occur, then the child/young person must travel in the back seat of the vehicle. - Be an excellent role model; this includes not smoking or drinking alcohol in the company of children/young people. - Always give enthusiastic and constructive feedback rather than negative criticism. - Do not undertake any medical treatment on a child/young person, unless qualified to do so. - Keep a written record of any injury that occurs, along with details of any treatment given.
+This should be written on a 'Minor Accident Form'.

-Use of photographic / filming equipment -
+Use of photographic/filming equipment by Buzzers Academies staff -

-There is evidence that sporting activities/events have been used as an opportunity to take inappropriate photographs or film footage of young and disabled sports people in vulnerable positions.
+There is evidence that sporting activities/events have been used as an opportunity to take inappropriate photographs or film footage of children/young and disabled sports people in vulnerable positions.
 Therefore, Buzzers Academies is committed to adhering to the appropriate guidelines detailed below.

-Recording images of young people
+Recording images of children/young people

-There are risks posed directly and indirectly to young people using photographs on websites and publications.
+There are risks posed directly and indirectly to children/young people using photographs on websites and publications.
 Therefore, the following guidelines must be followed: